banisterious/obsidian-oneirometrics/docs/developer/implementation/code-cleanup-plan.md

 2. Removing duplicate implementations of display update methods
 3. Making filter display behavior more consistent across the application
 4. Reducing complexity in both FilterManager and FilterUI classes

+### Progress Update (2025-06-01)

+Marked table-related global functions in main.ts for removal following their extraction to TableManager:
+- Added removal comments for `initializeTableRowClasses` function
+- Added removal comments for `collectVisibleRowMetrics` function
+- Added removal comments for `updateSummaryTable` function

+These global functions are now redundant as their functionality has been properly encapsulated in the TableManager class.
+The next cleanup step should be to completely remove these functions once all references to them have been removed.

 The next steps in the cleanup are to:
 1. Establish clear boundaries between filter management and display logic